logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/eks_ecr_integration.md

 ## Step 6: Create a Hopsworks cluster with EKS and ECR support

-In Hopsworks.ai, select *Create cluster*.
+In [managed.hopsworks.ai](https://managed.hopsworks.ai), select *Create cluster*.
 Choose the region of your EKS cluster and fill in the name of your [S3 bucket](getting_started.md#step-3-creating-storage), then click Next:

 <p align="center">
   <figure>